outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - 'using n number of variables to make a decision only occurs once out of every x decisions'
           - 'applying previously applied variable interaction rules is most common'
           - 'excess energy results in higher variability of variable interactions'
+        - concepts
+          - concepts & concept structures (concept set including 'energy' or 'health') can predict independently of other variables bc theyre a low-dimensional (conceptual dimension) representation of high variation (motion)

     - research implementing your solution type (constructing structures (made of boundary/filter/resource sets) to produce substances like antibodies, using bio system stressors)